Overview

 Class Attire

-Boys must wear black tights and black ballet slippers.
-Boys’ T-shirts must be white and form fitting
+Male-Identifying students must wear black tights and black ballet slippers.
+T-shirts must be white and form fitting.